dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Using the IPAddress Class.md

 The next not so often talked about method is to leverage the ```[ipaddress]``` class.
 This class gives us a lot of freebies since the .Net team did the hard stuff for us.
-Plus if you combine that with a little bit math, you can recreate subnetting in PowerShell.
+Plus if you combine that with a little bitwise math, you can recreate subnetting in PowerShell.

 # Validating An IP Address